JuliaDataScience/JuliaDataScience/contents/julia_101.md

 )
 ```

-Now it works as expected with any float type:
+Now, it works as expected with any float type:

 ```jl
 scob(